Conformally equivariant quantization for spinning particles

 equal to the identity on coordinates.
 In particular, we get $\overline{\xi^i\xi^j}=\bar{\xi^j}\bar{\xi^i}=-\xi^i\xi^j$ and $\a$, $\om$ are then real.

-The symplectic form $\om$ is of degree $2$, hence $(\cM,\om)$ fits also into the classification of graded symplectic manifold of degree $2$, performed in \cite{Roy02} by Roytenberg.
-The Poisson bracket associated to $\om$ lowers the degree by $2$ and is completely determined, thanks to Leibniz property, by the following equalities
+Since the symplectic form $\om$ is of degree $2$, $(\cM,\om)$ fits also into the classification of graded symplectic manifold of degree $2$, performed in \cite{Roy02} by Roytenberg.
+In addition, the Poisson bracket associated to $\om$ lowers the degree by $2$.
+Thanks to Leibniz property, it is completely determined by the following equalities